jeisen0105/Bellabeat-Case-Study-2/README.md

 ### Data Merging

-The cleaned daily and hourly datasets were combined into two comprehensive tables using an R full_join().
+The cleaned daily and hourly datasets were combined into two comprehensive tables using an full_join().

 ```r
 daily_combined <- full_join(